Sub-section (3) of Section 123 of The Representation of the People Act, 1951 deems the following to be a ‘corrupt practice’:

 “The appeal by a candidate or his agent or by any other person with the consent of a candidate or his election agent to vote or refrain from voting for any person on the ground of his religion, race, caste, community or language or the use of, or appeal to, religious symbols or the use of, or appeal to, national symbols, such as the national flag or the national emblem, for the furtherance of the prospects of the election of that candidate or for prejudicially affecting the election of any candidate.”

-Lokur and Rao JJ, in contrast, did not consider the interpretation of sub-section (3), ‘well-recognized‘ or ‘settled‘.
+Lokur and Rao JJ, in contrast, did not consider the interpretation of sub-section (3), ‘well-recognized’ or ‘settled’.
 They would rather assist the elector or the electorate rather than the candidates to an election.
-After all, Parliament has always grappled with the necessity of curbing communalism, separatist and fissiparous tendencies during an election campaign and “the concerns which formed the ground for amending Section 123(3) of the Act have increased… now with access to millions through the internet and social media as well as mobile phone technology, none of which were seriously contemplated till about fifteen years ago“.
+We have grappled with the necessity of curbing communalism, separatist and fissiparous tendencies during an election campaign and “the concerns which formed the ground for amending Section 123(3) have increased now with access to millions through the internet and social media as well as mobile phone technology, none of which were seriously contemplated till about fifteen years ago“.

 Indeed, it would be an “unreasonable shrinkage to hold that only an appeal referring to the religion of the candidate who made the appeal is prohibited and not an appeal which refers to religion of the voter.
 It is quite conceivable that a candidate makes an appeal on the ground of religion but leaves out any reference to his religion and only refers to religion of the voter” [Bobde J].
-And, electoral processes are doubtless secular activities of the State.
-The State can and must resist interference of religions and religious beliefs with elections to legislative bodies [Thakur CJI; S.R.
+And, electoral processes are doubtless secular activities.
+One can and must resist interference of religions and religious beliefs with elections to legislative bodies [Thakur CJI; S.R.
 Bommai, 1994 (3) SCC 1].
-4 Judges thus held the pronoun in the singular ‘his’ refers to a candidate or his agent or any other person with the consent of a candidate or his election agent and to the voter.
-Thus interpreted, religion, race, caste, community or language would now not be allowed to play ‘any role‘ in the electoral process.
+4 Judges thus held, the pronoun in the singular ‘his’ refers to a candidate or his agent or any other person with the consent of a candidate or his election agent and to the voter.
+Thus interpreted, religion, race, caste, community or language would now not be allowed to play ‘any role’ in the electoral process.